70 Ounces to Litres: A full breakdown to Unit Conversion

 The Conversion Factor: Fluid Ounces to Litres

 The key to converting 70 fluid ounces to litres lies in the conversion factor.
-One fluid ounce is approximately equal to 0.0295735 liters.
-This is a crucial constant we will use in our calculation.
+One fluid ounce is approximately equal to 0.Consider this: 0295735 liters.
+Practically speaking, this is a crucial constant we will use in our calculation.
 The approximation arises because the relationship isn't a neat whole number; it involves a decimal fraction.

 Step-by-Step Conversion: 70 Fluid Ounces to Litres